 Where Aritic PinPoint beats HubSpot:

 Their key features include lead profiling, lead behavior tracking, advanced segmentation and automations.
-Email marketing, landing pages, SMS campaigns, push notifications and social media campaigns are also included.
+Email marketing, landing pages, SMS campaigns, push notifications and social media campaigns are also included, as well as transactional emails, which HubSpot doesn't offer.
+There are 50+ themes included – much more than you'll get with HubSpot.

 Where HubSpot wins:

-Aritic’s software isn’t as intuitive as HubSpot’s.
+Aritic’s marketing automation software isn’t as intuitive as HubSpot’s.
 In fact, some buttons are slightly hidden and the process feels a bit clunky at times.
-I would also like to see tooltips added to explain what ambiguous icons do, as you sometimes feel like you’re clicking around in the dark.

 It might take you a bit of time to figure out how to use the software, but once you do you’ll find Aritic’s features to be pretty impressive.